whitneyburton/portfolios/students/1801-back/evan-wheeler/20180301-evan-wheeler-m1.markdown

 ## Areas of Emphasis

 I was determined to be comfortable enough with Ruby by the end of the mod that if I was asked to build anything I would struggle with the concept and not the language.
 I also was driven to complete mod 1 with all passing projects.
+I spent a good amount of time trying to learn high level Ruby concepts like OOP and SOLID principals, and trying to integrate those skills into my code.
+I have tried a couple times this module to learn Python and learn more about other languages, but have not made as much progress as I hoped.

 ## Rubric Scores